bhisaac/5eFP/5eFP-SRD.md

 **Guild.** TBA.

-## Spending Coin
-After the conclusion of a game session, players take 1 or more rounds of downtime.
-At the start of the downtime phase, PCs each roll a d20, adding the number of coins they currently have as a modifier.
-This number represents their downtime initiative.
-Each rolls a d20 and adds the number of Coins they currently have.
-This is called the downtime initiative, or just initiative.

-## Downtime Activities
+## Downtime Actions

-Whenever a PC chooses a specific downtime activity, it cannot be chosen again until the beginning of the next round of downtime.
 During a round of downtime, a PC can perform the following actions:

-- **1 Action.** Choose and gain the benefit of 1 downtime activity.
+- **1 Action.** Choose and gain the benefit of one downtime activity.
 - **1 Reaction.** You have one reaction during a round of downtime.
 Once you use your reaction, you cannot do so again until the beginning of the next round of downtime.
 - **1 Object Interaction.** You may equip or unequip one item.